Skip to content

 AZ CLI / Browser / Managed Identity authentication

-The other three cases does not need additional configuration, --az-cli-auth and --managed-identity-auth are automated options, --browser-auth needs the user to authenticate using the default browser to start the scan.
+The other three cases does not need additional configuration, --az-cli-auth and --managed-identity-auth are automated options.
+To use --browser-auth the user needs to authenticate against Azure using the default browser to start the scan, also tenant-id is required.

 Permissions

 To use each one you need to pass the proper flag to the execution.
-Prowler fro Azure handles two types of permission scopes, which are:
+Prowler for Azure handles two types of permission scopes, which are:

-• Azure Active Directory permissions: Used to retrieve metadata from the identity assumed by Prowler and future AAD checks (not mandatory to have access to execute the tool)
+• Microsoft Entra ID permissions: Used to retrieve metadata from the identity assumed by Prowler (not mandatory to have access to execute the tool).

 • Subscription scope permissions: Required to launch the checks against your resources, mandatory to launch the tool.